-Objectives - frequency and quality of face-to-face contacts with children and parents
+Objectives - frequency and quality of face-to-face contacts with children and parents.

 For over five years, the Department has tracked the frequency of caseworker face-to-face visits with children as part of the DCYF monthly dashboard.
 The data includes monthly visits by FSU and Juvenile Probation.
 The Department has continued to hold Active Divisional Management (ADM) meetings with FSU where data dashboards are reviewed monthly.
 The data in the dashboards are based on feedback from FSU leadership and date back to April of 2018.
 The data is stratified across outcomes by the four FSU geographic Chief of Practice Standards.
 Among the dashboards is data on caseworker face-to-face visits with child, caseworker face-to-face visits with mother, and caseworker visits with father.
-Since November of 2019, the monthly face-to-face visits between caseworker and child has remained above 94% on a statewide level.
-Trends among the regions show three regions who typically meet or exceed the 95% target, and one region that typically trends below the target, averaging about 91%.
-Based on feedback from FSU, it appears regular monitoring and discussion of the dashboard has resulted in an increased awareness of FSU leadership on the metrics with early improvements observed thus far.
+Statewide monthly face-to-face visits between caseworker and child have trended above 94% since November of 2019, and above 95% since December 2020.
+Trends among the individual regions show that as of December 2021, all regions have maintained above 95% for the caseworker-child visitation metric.
+As an additional measure, FSU also implemented a dashboard to assess face to face visits with youth by their race/ethnicities.
+Based on feedback from FSU, it appears regular monitoring and discussion of the dashboard has resulted in an increased awareness of FSU leadership on the metrics with continuous improvements observed thus far.

-The monthly face-to-face visits between caseworker and mother, and caseworker with father date from March 2019 to May 2021.
-The data reveal that monthly face-to-face visits between caseworker and mother (38-65%) tend to be approximately double the frequency of monthly face-face visits between caseworker and father (13-39%).
+The monthly face-to-face visits between caseworker and mother, and caseworker with father date from March 2019 to April 2022.
+The data reveal that statewide monthly face-to-face visits between caseworker and mother (35-66%) tend to be approximately double the frequency of monthly face-face visits between caseworker and father (13-41%).
+As of April 2022, the Department reached its objective of increasing face-to-face visits with mothers to 60% (65.8% in April 2022), and visits with fathers to 30% (38.7% in April 2022) by 2024.
 A longitudinal analysis of children's case characteristics and documented caseworker face to face visits with parents showed that parents of older children, Black Non-Hispanic children, and children in congregate care placements have lower frequencies of face to face visits with caseworkers when compared to children of other ages, race/ethnicities, and placements.
+As an outcome of these findings as well as Department-wide race equity efforts, a new dashboard was introduced to monitor face to face visits with parents by their race/ethnicities.
 The Department plans to continue to improve the frequency of visits as identified above and plans to conduct longitudinal analysis on factors predicting monthly face-to-face visits between caseworker and child.